 Subject to the consent of the complainant, the President and may make an initial attempt at an early resolution in advance of bringing the matter to the attention of the Board of Directors.
 In this instance, the respondent must be willing to acknowledge that the alleged behaviour occurred and commit to not continue or repeat the alleged behaviour.
 This early attempt does not prevent future attempts at informal resolution.

 Where this attempt at an early resolution is unsuccessful, the President will bring the complaint forward to the Board of Directors for further action in accordance with this policy.

 Informal Resolution: Where, during the course of resolving a complaint, the complainant and respondent choose to resolve the complaint informally, the complainant and respondent must indicate in writing that they have agreed to resolve the matter informally and require no further action by the Board of Directors.

 All registered members of the Toronto Bicycling Network Inc, including members of the Board are expected to adhere to this policy, and will be held responsible by the Board in accordance with the TBN Constitution for not following this policy.

 Once a complaint has been received under this policy, failure or refusal by the respondent, the complainant or any identified witness to participate in this process or cooperate with the assigned investigator will be viewed as a violation of this policy.

 False or untrue statements: Complainants or witnesses are not to be penalized or disciplined for reporting an incident involving a complaint under this policy.
 This does not prevent the Board of Directors from taking appropriate action if statements made by any participant during the course of a complaint investigation are later found to have been false or fabricated.

-Retention and Destruction of Records: Once a complaint disposition has been finalized all information and documentation relating to this complaint shall be sealed and retained in a secure location by the TBN secretary for a period of 2 years plus current, from the date of the disposition and then destroyed.
+Retention and Destruction of Records: Once a complaint disposition has been finalized all information and documentation relating to this complaint shall be sealed and retained in a secure location by the TBN secretary for a minimum of 2 years plus current, from the date of disposition and then destroyed.